femresirvan/Calendar-App/README.md

 - [ ] Use redis to logout.
 - [ ] Use docker.
 - [ ] Use swagger to present the api.
-- [ ] Do some integration/unit tests.
+- [ ] Do some integration/unit tests with Jest.
 - [ ] Clean react codes or rewrite the whole react layout.

 ### 🏢 Project Structure